This resource for our EDU partners provides an overview of Handshake's Premium offering for employers.

 - Scheduling up to 5000 messages per campaign.

 Premium employers can still only message students who have opted to make their profiles public to employers or who have previously interacted with that employer through Handshake (e.g. applying for a job or attending an event).
-The premium offering does not allow employers with a trust score under 80 to message students.

 EDU Partners FAQs on Handshake’s Premium Employer offering